E-Zijlstra/ez-volume-normalizer/README.md

 # Changelog
 v0.5
- - Volume slider can be switched to log scale (decibels) (right click on slider)
+ - Volume slider can be switched to log/decibels scale (right click on slider)
  - Added controls for delay and slowness.
-Previously these were fixed to 30 and 30.
+Previously these parameters were fixed to 30 and 30.
+ - Smoother & quicker volume control
+ - Limiter release is now in decibels
+ - Changed the red limiter bar to show attenuation (dB), instead of netto reduction in volume.
+It gave confusing visualization when the normalizer kicked in.
+ - Added limiter lookback parameter

+ See manual for more details on the new controls.

 v0.4